Selling into the Real Estate Industry is a three-hour, case-based intensive on how to sell into real estate developers, owners, and investors.

 - Diagnosing which stage of the funnel is actually broken when revenue plateaus

-Participants leave with frameworks to build:
+Participants leave with

 - A tiered target customer list mapped to product fit